 How Did Ronald Baker Die?

-Ronald “Ron” Baker was a young man who friends and family described as a serious individual looking for spiritual fulfillment.
+Ronald “Ron” Baker was a young man whom friends and family described as a serious individual looking for spiritual fulfillment.
 He was involved in the student ministry on the UCLA campus, where he was an astrophysics major and was also a Methodist church member, which he had attended since he was a boy growing up in Woodland Hills.
 It was also no secret that Ron was studying pagan witchcraft, also known as Wicca, and that he frequently meditated in the railroad tunnel.
 Yet, when his mangled body was discovered in the said tunnel, it confounded the local community to its core, purely because of the heinousness of the crime.

 Who Killed Ronald Baker?

-Since Ronald Baker was murdered an hour after the summer solstice, the police thought that the Mystic Circle, a registered UCLA group which Ron was a member of, also known as the Bruins for Metaphysical Inquiry, might be involved.
+Since Ronald Baker was murdered an hour after the summer solstice, the police thought that the Mystic Circle, a registered UCLA group of which Ron was a member, also known as the Bruins for Metaphysical Inquiry, might be involved.
 They looked into the possibility of his death being a sacrifice for the regarded holy day but found nothing, especially as the followers of Wicca are strictly against human slaughter.
 And that’s when the kidnapping and theft theory came to light.
-After all, Ronald’s parents had received a pair of anonymous calls – one before his body was found and one after – wherein the caller demanded $100,000 for his safe return.
+After all, Ronald’s parents had received a couple of anonymous calls – one before his body was found and one after – wherein the caller demanded $100,000 for his safe return.

 Once Duncan came forward with this information, the authorities focused on bringing Nathaniel to justice.
-Duncan agreed to help them and taped three conversations between himself and the latter that the police used to confront him.
-Furthermore, they also matched the blood taken from underneath Ron’s nails after his passing to Nathaniel’s AB blood type, the rarest that there is.
+The former agreed to help them and taped three conversations between himself and the latter that the police used to confront him.
+Furthermore, they also matched the blood taken from underneath Ron’s nails after his passing to Nathaniel’s AB blood type, the rarest there is.
 With all this, Nathaniel confessed to using a knife to stab Ron “at least twice.”
 Therefore, in the end, both Duncan Martinez and Nathaniel Blalock were charged, tried, convicted, and sentenced in connection to Ronald Steven Baker’s brutal 1990 summer solstice murder.